 GI bleeding is a common and serious complication of portal hypertension, and varices are the most common source of hemorrhage in cirrhosis.
 While advances in acute management have improved outcomes following variceal hemorrhage, mortality is still unacceptably high, especially in patients with severe liver disease .
 Cirrhotic patients with GI bleeding are at a greater risk for developing bacterial infection, which in turn is associated with failure to control bleeding and […]

 The source of hemorrhage on admission was primarily variceal bleed (74.5%) and largely managed by band ligation and octreotide (42.5%) or octreotide alone (29%).
 The majority underwent endoscopy for diagnosis and management (91%).
 Many had physical findings of ascites (76.5%) and nearly one-half at some point during admission developed symptoms consistent with encephalopathy.
 The average length of hospitalization was almost two weeks.
 Seventeen patients did not survive to discharge.

 A retrospective chart review was conducted at a major tertiary care centre in Canada.
 Patients admitted to hospital with suspected variceal hemorrhage during a 33-month period between January 2001 and September 2003 were evaluated for inclusion.
 The study received university and hospital ethics approval before initiation.
-Patients with liver disease were included if they had […]

 Blog invites submissions of review articles, reports on clinical techniques, case reports, conference summaries, and articles of opinion pertinent to the control of pain and anxiety in dentistry.